stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/05_import_miniseed_data.md

 ~~~

 ## Save the project
 If not done yet, save the project by selecting the menu entry `File->Save project`.
 Its fine to save the project frequently to avoid loosing changes of collection node parameters in the current collection.
-Saving the project has no effect on the data imported to the database (e.g. the geometery or the currently imported data files).

 [chap-import-geometry-file]: {% link en/_tutorial_sonnblick_events/04_import_geometry_data.md %}#opening-the-geometry-editor